-As at March 31, 2024, the financial instruments such as cash, investments, and trade and other payables are classified and measured at amortized cost.
-The carrying value of cash, investments, and trade and other payables approximate the fair value due to the relatively short-term nature of these instruments.
+As at June 30, 2024, the financial instruments such as cash, investments, and trade and other payables are classified and measured at amortized cost.
+The carrying value of cash, investments, standby letter of credit for financial assurance, and trade and other payables approximate the fair value due to the relatively short-term nature of these instruments.